wpilibsuite/frc-characterization/arm_characterization/README.md

 * Install Python 3.6 on your data gathering computer that will be connected to the robot's network
-* Install `characterization-tool` from PyPI.
-If you're on Windows, run `py -3 -m pip install characterization-tool`
+* Install `robot-characterization` from PyPI.
+If you're on Windows, run `py -3 -m pip install robot-characterization`

 Prerequisites (Robot)
 ---------------------